nanfaweb/CampSpark/README.md

-# CampFire
+# CampSpark

-CampFire is a modern social experience built with Next.js, Supabase, and Gemini AI.
+CampSpark is a modern social experience built with Next.js, Supabase, and Gemini AI.
 It combines a social feed, messaging, and a cozy AI companion called Marshmallow.
 The app also supports local RAG ingestion via a Python FastAPI service for richer personalized AI responses.

 ## Features